ix-56h/ix-56h.github.io/_posts/how-to-make-a-tokenizer/2020-06-01-how-to-make-a-tokenizer.md

 ## Definitions

 I the past, it was really hard for me to understand what exactly lexer/parser/tokenizer are.
 The reason for that is the complexity (i guess ?) that seems for my comrades (o/).
 During the development of the last project of the first part of my 42 cursus, i was in front of (too) many definitions of what "Lexer/Parser" is.

-Anyway, it is really simple to understand what their are.
+Anyway, it is really simple to understand what it is.
 ##### Token

 A "token" is like a simplified representation of a element in the lexical context.
 Example with the shell language :
 ```bash
 ls && pwd
 ```